Well it’s official and Donald Trump will be the 45th President of the United States. As the saying goes: if you can’t beat them join them.

 I was on vacation at my house/rental property in California and I kept hearing ads on the radio about a real estate investment seminar where the star of a house flipping show will teach me, the listener, how to invest in real estate using other people’s money.
 “The Palm Springs area is an ideal place” to use these techniques, the voice said.

-What this person was really saying is that there are plenty of suckers in Palm Springs and plenty of suckers in Edison.
+What this person was really saying is that there are plenty of suckers in Palm Springs and plenty of suckers in NJ.
 This house flipping is easy and can be taught to anyone drug is the opium being pushed on innocent people who lack some common sense and want an easy way to success.

 Real estate can be a great investment, I’ve invested in real estate and now own three properties, but it’s not easy, it’s not short term, and no one is giving you money without a proven track record.